On behalf of The Law Office of Gustavo E. Frances, P.A.

 “Should I move out of my house while divorcing?” this is the #1 question people ask themselves when divorcing their spouse.
 The question is most often followed by another question, “How will this impact my divorce?”

 When choosing to leave your house during a divorce in Fort Lauderdale or elsewhere in Florida, it is critical that you take into account all the pros and cons.
-Our Fort Lauderdale divorce attorney at the Law Office of Gustavo E. Frances, P.A., explains that legal experts have mixed opinions about this.
+Our Fort Lauderdale divorce lawyer at The Law Office of Gustavo E. Frances, P.A., explains that legal experts have mixed opinions about this.

 Our divorce attorney in Fort Lauderdale has outlined several things to consider before moving out of your marital property or staying put during a divorce.